ayaviri/kNN-Practice-Implementation/README.txt

-welcome to my implementation of the beginner classification algorithm, k-nearest neighbors! in order to use this program, please read the following and the instruction in "USEME.txt"
+welcome to my implementation of the beginner classification algorithm, k-nearest neighbors! in order to use this program, please read the following and the instructionS in "USEME.txt"

 SUMMARY OF IMPLEMENTATION + DESIGN OF CODE: below is a brief summary of each file and its purpose in the "src" folder